BDC Hamburger Icon

 What is a minority small business grant?

-A minority small business grant encompasses a wide range of grants to help minority-owned small businesses grow and succeed.
-Minority-owned businesses come in many different varieties, and grants are available for many of them.
-For example, there are numerous business grants for Black women entrepreneurs and Hispanic business owners.
-Other grants are available for women-owned businesses, businesses owned by Indigenous people, and entrepreneurs with disabilities.
+A minority small business grant is specifically designed to help minority-owned small businesses grow and succeed.
+Minority-owned businesses come in numerous varieties, and grants are available for many of them.
+For example, there are many business grants for Black women entrepreneurs and Hispanic business owners.
+Other grants are available for women-owned businesses, businesses owned by Indigenous people and entrepreneurs with disabilities.

 1. Grants.gov

 Grants.gov has a running list of more than 1,000 available government grants, including minority business grants.
-The website compiles grants from more than two dozen government agencies, such as the U.S. Small Business Administration (SBA), the U.S. Department of Agriculture (USDA) and the U.S. Department of Commerce.
+The website compiles grants from over two dozen government agencies, such as the U.S. Small Business Administration (SBA), the U.S. Department of Agriculture (USDA) and the U.S. Department of Commerce.

-To apply for a grant through Grants.gov, you must first register for an account.
-Then, you can download an application package for the grant you want to obtain.
+To apply, visit Grants.gov and register for an account.
+Then, you can download an application package for that grant.
 Prepare yourself for a lengthy and specific process.

 2. The Minority Business Development Agency

-The Minority Business Development Agency (MBDA), operated by the U.S. Department of Commerce, is dedicated to helping minority-owned businesses access the resources they need to grow and succeed.
+The Minority Business Development Agency (MBDA) is operated by the U.S. Department of Commerce; it’s dedicated to helping minority-owned businesses access the resources they need to grow and succeed.

 Grant competitions change regularly.
 Visit the MBDA Grants website for information on current opportunities.
 The MBDA’s grant budget was increased under the American Rescue Plan Act, providing an additional $100 million for technical support of underserved entrepreneurs.

-Visit the Verizon Small Business Recovery Fund website to apply for a grant.
+Visit Backing the B.A.R. to apply for a grant.

-The NABDI Grant, funded by the U.S. Department of the Interior’s Bureau of Indian Affairs, provides funding to business owners of Native American or Alaskan Native descent.
-The program aims to help fund feasibility studies for Native American or Alaskan Native-owned businesses that create jobs and stimulate economic activity in tribal areas.
+The Merchant Maverick Opportunity Grants Program provides funding to business owners of Native American or Alaskan Native descent living in the U.S. The program aims to help Native American- or Alaskan Native-owned businesses thrive despite the lack of geographic access to banks in tribal areas.

 5. The National Minority Supplier Development Council’s Business Consortium Fund

 The National Minority Supplier Development Council (NMSDC) provides a grant program known as the Business Consortium Fund, which aims to support certified minority-owned businesses.
-To become a certified minority-owned business with the NMSDC, minority business owners must own and control at least 51% of the business.
+To become a certified minority-owned business with the NMSDC, minority business owners must own and control at least 51 percent of the business.

-Through the NMSDC, certified minority-owned businesses can access working capital loans and grant funding through the Business Consortium Fund, an organization of suppliers and vendors associated with the NMSDC.
-To learn more, visit the NMSDC website.
+Through the NMSDC, certified minority-owned businesses can access working capital loans and grant funding through the Business Consortium Fund; this is an organization of suppliers and vendors associated with the NMSDC.
+To learn more, visit NMSDC.

 6. The U.S. SBA 8(a) Business Development Program

-The U.S. SBA 8(a) Business Development Program aids economically disadvantaged small business owners, providing business development support and consultation services for management.
+The U.S. SBA 8(a) Business Development Program aids economically disadvantaged small business owners.
+It provides business development support and consultation services for management.

-To qualify, the business must be 51% owned and controlled by an entrepreneur who is economically and socially disadvantaged with a net worth of $250,000 or less.
+To qualify, the business must be 51 percent owned and controlled by an entrepreneur who is economically and socially disadvantaged and has a net worth of $250,000 or less.
 For a more specific definition of what constitutes “economically and socially disadvantaged,” see Title 13 of the Code of Federal Regulations.

-To apply for support through the SBA 8(a) Economic Development program, you must first be certified by the agency.
-To do so, visit the SBA Certify web page, create a profile, and follow the steps outlined to complete the certification process.
-You will receive correspondence via mail to confirm whether or not you were approved for certification.
+To apply for support through the SBA 8(a) Business Development Program, you must first be certified by the agency.
+To do so, visit SBA Certify, create a profile and follow the steps outlined.
+You will receive correspondence via mail to confirm whether you were approved for certification.

-Once you are accepted into the program, your certification will last up to nine years.
+Once accepted into the program, your certification will last up to nine years.
 However, certified businesses must complete annual reviews to remain in good standing with the program.

 7. The U.S. SBA Program for Investment in Micro-Entrepreneurs

-The Program for Investment in Micro-Entrepreneurs (PRIME) provides various grants to small businesses and offers priority to women-owned businesses and economically and socially disadvantaged business owners.
+The Program for Investment in Micro-Entrepreneurs (PRIME) provides various grants to small businesses; it offers priority to women-owned businesses and economically and socially disadvantaged business owners.
 These grant opportunities include the following:

-• Technical assistance grant.
-Offers training and technical assistance to micro-entrepreneurs.
+• Technical assistance grant: This grant offers training and technical assistance to micro-entrepreneurs.

-• Capacity-building grant.
-Extends training and scaling support to micro-entrepreneurs as well as assistance for expanding services.
+• Capacity-building grant: This grant extends training and scaling support to micro-entrepreneurs and offers assistance for expanding services.

-• Research and development grant.
-Assists research and development efforts as well as the establishment of best practices for technical development in micro-enterprises.
+• Research and development grant: This grant assists research and development efforts and the establishment of best practices for technical development in micro-enterprises.

-• Discretionary grant.
-Determined by the U.S. SBA based on whether an organization is consistent with PRIME’s goals.
+• Discretionary grant: The U.S. SBA determines recipients of discretionary grants based on whether organizations are consistent with PRIME’s goals.

 According to the SBA, the following types of organizations are eligible for a PRIME grant: